Are you wondering how to find a good divorce mediator?

 There is no substitute or certification for trust – when it’s there, you will see it.

 If you want to find a good divorce mediator in Perth, you’re in the right place.
-Ian Shann has over 20 years of experience as in divorce mediation in Perth, and has even written a book about it!
+Ian Shann has over 20 years of experience as in family mediation in Perth, and has even written a book about it!

 Get in touch for a confidential discussion about your divorce today – 0418 928 448.